Matt Lubick

 University of Nevada Reno.
 He was named the 2012 Football Scoop Wide Receivers Coach of the Year while coaching at Duke University.
+He was also an Orange Bowl Courage Award Finalist in 2024.
+Matt Lubick has been named an Broyles Award nominee for assistant coach of the year three times in 2012, 2024, and 2025.

 Playing career

 Lubick was a four-year starter at defensive back for Western Montana College—now known as University of Montana Western—and earned all-conference and NAIA All-America honors as a senior.
 He earned a bachelor's degree in exercise and sport science from Colorado State in 1995.

 Coaching career

 Lubick began his coaching career in 1995 as a student assistant coach and academic supervisor under his father, Sonny Lubick at Colorado State University.
 He then coached one season at Cal State-Northridge in 1996 and two seasons at San Jose State as wide receivers coach (1997–1998).
 Lubick coached the defensive backs while helping coordinate Oregon State's recruiting efforts for two seasons (1999–2000).

 In 2001 Lubick returned to Colorado State as wide receivers coach from 2001 to 2004.
 Lubick spent two seasons at Ole Miss, where he helped recruit star all-purpose back Dexter McCluster.
 Former Oregon State head coach Dennis Erickson hired Lubick again in 2007 at Arizona State, where Lubick spent three seasons.